-PCIA vintage 2021 will be established in SDG&E's 2021 ERRA Forecast Application (A.20-04-014) which was approved by the Commission January 14, 2021 but not yet implemented into rates.
+&lt;sup>25 PCIA vintage 2021 will be established in SDG&E's 2021 ERRA Forecast Application (A.20-04-014) which is pending approval before the Commission.
 As such, actual impacts to PCIA vintage 2021 will be dependent on SDG&E implementing the 2021 ERRA Forecast Application and PCIA vintage 2021 into rates before or at the same time as this 2020 ERRA Trigger Application.